 As part of our commitment to tax transparency, this tax supplement expands on the information given in our annual report and accounts.

-This includes our total tax contribution, consolidated Country-by-Country data and an explanation of our tax charge in the accounts.
+This includes our total tax contribution, consolidated country-by-country data and an explanation of our tax charge.

-Our 2021 tax position
+Our 2022 tax position

-This year we have included our year-on-year total tax contribution for the past five years in this report to provide easy context for our tax contribution.
-In 2021, our total tax contribution was over £1.65 billion, our highest on record.
+We have included our year-on-year total tax contribution for the past five years in this report to provide easy context for our tax contribution.
+In 2022, our total tax contribution was £1,838 million.